jamescostian/borrow-state/README.md

 })
 ```

 While Operation 3 and 4 look like they may run concurrently with Operation 1 or 2, or maybe even between Operation 1 and 2, they will not.
 Operation 1 will occur first, followed by Operation 2, and that is garunteed.
 Next, Operations 3 and 4 will occur concurrently, because they are both read-only operations.
+Operation 5 will not occur until both Operations 3 and 4 have unblocked.
 The state cannot be accessed without using the `.block()` method, so there isn't any way of getting around the blocks.
 Whoever calls `.block()` first will get to do things first, until they call `.unblock()` on the state object they receive.

 This way everything is safe, but it's also slow because you're purposefully blocking operations.